 Fundamentally, whilst trade is tariff free, it is not tax (VAT) free.

 For simplicity we have referred to the United Kingdom as UK, however, this is not entirely true.
-It should actually be Great Britain (England, Scotland and Wales) as Northern Ireland is now classed as a third country, just the same as France would be, which means that import and export documentation must be completed when shipping to and from Northern Ireland.
+It should actually be Great Britain (England, Scotland and Wales) and Northern Ireland.

 Therefore, goods exported to the EU (Northern Ireland are still subject to UK VAT) from GB are VAT free, however, VAT will be payable in the majority of cases when the goods arrive at their destination within the EU.

-In order to facilitate the movement of goods between GB and the EU (and Northern Ireland), a commercial invoice is required.
+In order to facilitate the movement of goods between the UK and the EU, a commercial invoice is required.

 A commercial invoice will be generated by Overland Express, based upon information provided by you during the booking process.

-There are several key pieces of information that it would be prudent to have to hand prior to booking the parcel delivery to the EU (Northern Ireland, and to the rest of the world), these are:
+There are several key pieces of information that it would be prudent to have to hand prior to booking the parcel delivery to the EU (and to the rest of the world), these are:

 Description of the goods being exported